The Defect Lifecycle: Track Every Bug from Report to Resolution

 - Engineering managers stop asking 'how many open bugs do we have' at the end of every sprint, Trulit's AMI score includes defect metrics

-If your team already uses JIRA, you may be tempted to manage defects exclusively in JIRA.
-JIRA is an excellent issue tracker, but it was not built specifically for the QA defect lifecycle.
-It lacks the test case linkage, the defect-to-requirement traceability, and the QA-specific reporting that dedicated defect management software provides.
-Trulit integrates with JIRA, defects raised in Trulit can automatically create JIRA issues, giving you the best of both: QA-native defect management in Trulit and developer-familiar issue tracking in JIRA.
+If your team already uses Jira, you may be tempted to manage defects exclusively in Jira.
+Jira is an excellent issue tracker, but it was not built specifically for the QA defect lifecycle.
+It lacks the test case linkage, the defect-to-requirement traceability and the QA-specific reporting that dedicated defect management software provides.